cities

 Typical German towns are very old and usually predate any record-keeping.
 So people don't really know when precisely they were founded.

-Bavarian painted houses (see the first part of the article) that genuinely fascinated me can only be rivalled by baroque painted churches.
+Bavarian-painted houses (see the first part of the article) that genuinely fascinated me can only be rivalled by baroque-painted churches.
 I highly recommend visiting the pilgrimage church of St. Paul and Peter in Steinhausen even if you're not religious.
-Once inside, you'll be impressed how its paintings create a sense of motion.
-We happened to attend a musical performance, so that even added to the overall experience.
+Once inside, you'll be impressed by how its paintings create a sense of motion.
+We happened to attend a musical performance so that even added to the overall experience.
 Five stars.

 7. Dachau Death Camp.